 22 June 2017Download

-In close coordination with the French transmission system operator RTE, the 400 kV switchyard is successfully powered up in March.
+In close coordination with the French transmission system operator RTE, the 400 kV switchyard is successfully powered up and tested in March.
 The power will supply the 22 kV network on site and--later--the 66 kV network.

 30 March 2017Download